 The vast majority of livestock losses are non-predator related.
 In Montana, in 2015, non-predator causes accounted for 96% of all adult cattle deaths and 90% of all calf deaths (USDA 2015).
-Losses due to wolves may be disproportionate to one or a few livestock producers because of where a wolf pack territory is established relative to livestock distribution, type of stock, and/or grazing practices such as turnout dates.
+Losses due to wolves may be disproportionate to one or a few livestock producers because of where a wolf pack territory is established relative to livestock distribution, type of stock, and or grazing practices such as turnout dates.
 Most cattle depredations occur during the spring or fall months while sheep depredations occur more sporadically throughout the year.
 Missing livestock cannot be confirmed as wolf depredations, and the cause of death for livestock can be difficult to determine.
 Even with a carcass, cause of death may still be inconclusive if scavengers have destroyed the evidence, two or more carnivore species capable of killing livestock visited the site, or the carcass was completely consumed.
 In addition to livestock mortalities, producers have reported injured and stressed livestock, reduced weight gains, decreased pregnancy rates, and other complications when wolves are present.
 Questions about unconfirmed losses, best livestock management practices, or indirect effects of wolves on livestock productivity warrant additional research.

 From 1987 to 2006, wolves killed 230 cattle and 436 sheep, with a total of 254 wolves being removed (Sime et al. 2007).
-The number of depredation reports received since those years has declined from 233 in 2009 to about 100 or less from 2014-2022_2023 (Figure 17165), and in more recent years has stabilized.
-The general decrease in livestock depredations since 2009 may be a result of several factors, including more aggressive and rapid wolf control in response to depredations (Bradley et al. 2015, DeCesare et al. 2018), effects of public harvest (DeCesare et al. 2018), and or the proliferation of non-lethal depredation deterrents.
-Since 1997, about 53% of wolf depredation reports received by WS have been verified as wolf-caused (Figure 18176).
+The number of depredation reports received since those years has declined from 233 in 2009 to about 100 or less from 2014-2022 (Figure 17).
+The general decrease in livestock depredations since 2009 may be a result of several factors, including more aggressive and rapid wolf control in response to depredations (Bradley et al. 2015, DeCesare et al. 2018) or the proliferation of non-lethal depredation deterrents.
+Since 1997, about 53% of wolf depredation reports received by WS have been verified as wolf-caused (Figure 18).

-Figure 17165.
-Number of cattle and sheep killed by wolves and number of wolves removed through agency control and legal depredation-related take by private citizens by federal fiscal year for livestock and calendar year for wolves, 1990-20222023.
+Figure 17.
+Number of cattle and sheep killed by wolves and number of wolves removed through agency control and legal depredation-related take by private citizens by federal fiscal year for livestock and calendar year for wolves, 1990-2022.
 Data collection on number of wolves removed per depredation is inconsistently recorded.
-Because removal efforts are targeted toward problematic packs, fewer total wolves are removed in livestock-related conflict mitigation (Parks et al. 2023/2024).
+Because removal efforts are targeted toward problematic packs, fewer total wolves are removed in livestock-related conflict mitigation (Parks et al. 2023).

-Figure 18176.
-Number of complaints received by USDA Wildlife Services as suspected wolf damage and number of complaints verified as wolf damage by federal fiscal year, 1997-2022-2023 (Parks et al. 20232024).
+Figure 18.
+Number of complaints received by USDA Wildlife Services as suspected wolf damage and number of complaints verified as wolf damage by federal fiscal year, 1997-2022 (Parks et al. 2023).